Bass-Ninja/SecureBank/README.md

 SecureBank is a security-focused banking API and browser application built with .NET, PostgreSQL, Keycloak, Nginx, and Docker.
 It models account ownership, money transfers, beneficiaries, staff access, and the authorization boundaries expected in a financial system.

 The project is intentionally **secure by default**.
-Its purpose is to demonstrate application-security engineering and provide a realistic target for authorization testing, traffic inspection, threat modelling, network-security experiments, and defensive writeups.
+Its purpose is to demonstrate application-security engineering and provide a realistic target for authorization testing, traffic inspection, threat modelling, network-security experiments, API assessment, and defensive writeups.

 ## What It Demonstrates

 - OpenID Connect login with Keycloak and Authorization Code Flow with PKCE
 - JWT issuer, audience, lifetime, and signing-key validation
 - Separation of the public OIDC issuer from internal metadata and JWKS retrieval
-- HTTPS for browser-facing traffic using local development certificates
+- HTTPS for browser-facing traffic
-- Nginx TLS termination and reverse proxying for the web application, API, and Keycloak
+- Nginx TLS termination and reverse proxying
 - Customer and bank-staff role separation
 - Object-level authorization on account resources
 - Ownership checks on transfers and beneficiaries
-- Idempotent money transfers and transactional persistence
+- Idempotent money transfers
+- Transactional persistence
+- Request validation
-- Request validation, consistent Problem Details responses, and rate limiting
+- Problem Details responses
+- Rate limiting
+- Security headers
+- Health checks
+- Non-root containers
-- Security headers, health checks, non-root containers, and protected data-protection keys
+- Protected data-protection keys
 - Restricted Docker service exposure
-- Internal-only database and API communication where direct host exposure is unnecessary
+- Internal-only database and API communication
 - Separate local-development and security-lab deployment profiles
 - Host firewall enforcement for management-plane access
-- Firewall logging for blocked security-lab traffic
+- Firewall logging for blocked traffic
+- Externally observable API security boundaries
 - Unit and integration tests around authorization-sensitive behavior

 ## User Experiences